 - How Much Does a Phoenix Auto Accident Lawyer Cost?

-Arizona’s I-17 tends to see the greatest number of fatal accidents on a year-by-year basis.
+Arizona’s I-17 tends to see the greatest number of fatal accidents yearly.
 Other dangerous roads in Phoenix and the surrounding areas include:

 - Interstate 10